If you’re hesitant about selling your car to a dealership, know that there are only two other options available to you:

 But know this: it’s an estimate.
 If your vehicle has any physical defects, parts that need replacing, or stains that need cleaning, then you can expect to get a slightly different offer than what Kelley Blue Book gives you.
 So take the KBB number as a good place to start, and go from there.

 This is your chance to make any cosmetic changes you can.
 Pop out your dents, fix your windshield, clean your seats, shampoo the carpets, and this might seem simple (but it works) … take your car through a car wash.
 Every little bit counts, and the nicer your vehicle looks upon first glance, the higher your trade-in value is going to be at the dealership.
 The less work they have to do, the more they can offer you.

 Simple repairs and fixes can add significant value to your trade-in.

 Step 3: Sell it to a Dealership Network

 Conventional wisdom says that you should shop around to find your best price, and this is great advice.
 The more the merrier.
 The only problem with this strategy is that it takes an awful lot of time.
 Not only do you have to research dealerships, but you have to drive all over the city to let them assess your vehicle.
 If you have hours and hours to spend on this process, be our guest, but there’s a simpler, more elegant solution that will take you almost no time at all.

 Sell your vehicle to a dealership network.
 We’ll be honest here: we are one of them.
-Go Auto works with more than 40 dealerships every single day, and we have a 24/7 staff of personal shoppers who can do your work for you.
+Go Auto works with more than 40 dealerships every single day, and we have a staff of personal shoppers who can do the legwork for you.